Wadi Rum jeep tour

 The most photographed site of Wadi Rum is Um Fruth rock bridge.
 A steep but doable climb leads up to the bridge.

 Um Sabatah is one of the best places to enjoy the sunset in Wadi Rum.

-The detailed tour plan
+The detailed Wadi Rum jeep tour plan

 Day 1 - Meeting point and start time

 We meet each at our office in Rum village for the check-in.
-We enjoy a Bedouin tea and talk about what we have in mind for the day and night.
+Together we enjoy a Bedouin tea and talk about what we have in mind for the day and night.
 After finishing our drink, there is time for the final preparations.
 Afterward, we leave Rum village to go out into the desert.

 During summertime (daylight saving time), the tour starts at 10 AM (check-in at 9.30 AM), and during wintertime, the tour begins at 9 AM (check-in at 8.30 AM).

 Day 1 - In the morning

 A short ride brings us to the natural spring called Lawrence spring.
 You scramble up the mountain site to the spring from where you enjoy the spectacular views of Wadi Rum.
 We continue our drive and head to the nearby red dune.
 Here you can climb the dune, enjoy more stunning views, and enjoy running down.
 Our next stop is Khazali canyon, which is famous for the ancient inscriptions and waterholes.
 Another short drive brings us to the first rock bridge of the day, Little bridge.
 We scramble up the bridge and enjoy the marvelous valley views.
 The last site we visit in the morning is Lawrence house.

 We drive further into the desert to a quiet and picturesque place where we take our lunch break.
 Your guide prepares a Bedouin lunch for you on the spot.
 After lunch, there is time to take a rest or walk around to explore the area on your own.